Modern Decor Ideas For Your Home

 Modern decor is an elegant style of decorating that is pared back and uncluttered.
 It emphasizes functionality over fashion and uses neutral colours and organic, flowing curves.
 If you’re planning to decorate your home in this style, here are some tips to keep in mind.
 Incorporating natural texture into modern decor is a great way to add visual interest and warmth to the room.

 Modern decor is sleek, uncluttered, and pared-back

-This type of decor is based on a minimalist aesthetic and emphasises the idea that less is more.
+This type of decor is based on a minimalist aesthetic and emphasizes the idea that less is more.
 In addition, it emphasizes a pared-back colour scheme.
-Those interested in this style may consider the Marie Kondo rule: “one in, one out.”
+Those interested in this style may consider the Marie Kondo rule: “One in, one out.”
 The goal of this style is to keep items as minimal as possible.
 To achieve this, ask yourself what you truly need in your home.
 If you don’t need it, store it somewhere out of sight or remove it completely.

 It prioritizes functionality over fashion.

 As the name suggests, modern decor prioritizes functionality over fashion and plays with organic shapes.
 This trend dates back to the post-World War II era when young architects started criticizing the stark minimalism of the period.
 Although this style fell out of favour, the legacy of modernism lives on in iconic buildings and contemporary architecture.
 The design principles of modern decor are clean lines, minimal ornamentation, and an emphasis on functionality.

 It uses neutral colours.

 When you think about modern decor, neutral colours come to mind.
 They are versatile and can be used for many different types styles.
 Neutral colours can come in various hues, shades, and tints.
 Gray, for example, has been a top neutral for a while.
 It goes well with many different themes and looks great with white.